wahabk/Clinostat/docs/3_build_guide.md

 <img src="images/build_guide/6_finito.jpg" alt="combine" width="400"/>

 Make sure every pulley and axis rotates smoothly.
-If there is friction anywhere you might have to loosen the bolts or sand down interference.
+If there is friction anywhere you might have to loosen the bolts or sand down interference from your prints.

 ## Electronics